Employment assignments

 Work permit application process

-If the foreign nationals are subject to work permits, the sponsor (with the exception of foreign bidders for the foreign national's work permit) must do the following:
+If the foreign nationals are subject to work permits, the sponsor must do the following:

-• Announce the recruitment of Vietnamese workers to the job positions in which foreign workers are expected to work at least 15 days before the expected date for the report explaining the demand for the use of foreign labor
+• Announce the recruitment of Vietnamese workers to the job positions in which foreign workers are expected to work at least 05 days before the expected date for the submission of the report explaining the demand for the use of foreign labor and request for issuance of work permit (only applied in specific cases concerning working forms of: (i) performing a labor contract; (ii) implementation of bid packages and projects in Vietnam; and (iii) performing labor contracts with foreign diplomatic missions or foreign organizations operating in Vietnam)

-• Submit an application for a work permit at least 15 days prior to the date the foreign national intends to start working
+• Submit an application for a work permit within 60 days to 10 days prior to the date the foreign national intends to start working

-By law, the approval of the foreign labor usage plan takes place within 10 working days from the date of receipt of the notification from the sponsor, while the work permit issuance process will only take five working days from the date of submission of a properly completed application dossier.
+By law, the work permit issuance process will only take 10 working days from the date of submission of a properly completed application dossier.

 However, document preparations may take several months.
 Therefore, companies should prepare the work permit application and apply for the work permit well in advance of the employee's intended date of arrival in Vietnam.